awsdocs/aws-cloudhsm-user-guide/doc_source/pkcs11-mechanisms.md

 + `CKM_SHA384`
 + `CKM_SHA512`

+**Note**
+Data under 16 KB in length are hashed on the HSM, while larger data are hashed locally in software\.

 **Encrypt/Decrypt**
 + `CKM_AES_CBC`
 + `CKM_AES_CBC_PAD`
 + `CKM_AES_GCM`
 **Note**
-When performing AES\-GCM encryption, the HSM ignores the initialization vector \(IV\) in the request and uses an IV that it generates\.
-The HSM writes the generated IV to the memory reference pointed to by the `pIV` element of the `CK_GCM_PARAMS` parameters structure that you supply\.
+When performing AES\-GCM encryption, the HSM does not accept initialization vector \(IV\) data from the application\.
+It is required to use an IV that it generates\.
+The 12\-byte IV provided by the HSM is written into the memory reference pointed to by the pIV element of the CK\_GCM\_PARAMS parameters structure that you supply\.
+To ensure there is no user confusion, PKCS\#11 SDK in version 1\.1\.1 and later enforce that pIV points to a zeroized buffer when AES\-GCM encryption is initialized\.
 + `CKM_DES3_CBC`
 + `CKM_DES3_CBC_PAD`
 + `CKM_RSA_OAEP_PAD`